RibbonCommunications/webrtc-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 ### End calls with reason

-Applications can use the `endCallWithReason` API to send the end call reason to SPiDR/Kandy Link, then SPiDR/Kandy Link will send message with the reason to the remote user.
+Applications can use the `endCallWithReason` API to send the end call reason to Ribbon WebRTC Gateway, then Ribbon WebRTC Gateway will send message with the reason to the remote user.
 The remote user gets the reason using the `callStatusChanged` API.
-If the call end reason string length exceeds the character limitation defined in SPiDR/Kandy Link Core, then SPiDR/Kandy Link Core will not send the excess characters.
+If the call end reason string length exceeds the character limitation defined in Ribbon WebRTC Gateway Core, then Ribbon WebRTC Gateway Core will not send the excess characters.

 The `endCallWithReason` API is applicable to established calls.